 Food Justice at Slow Food Nations

 The Equity, Inclusion and Justice working group has rallied around the Embrace Joy + Justice campaign.
 These funds are dedicated to support programming at Slow Food Nations focused on an equitable, just and healthy local food system—one that truly works for all of us.
-More events will be added here as the programming is confirmed.

 American agriculture has depended on the labor of immigrants since the 1940s.
 Today, about half of fresh produce consumed in the U.S. is imported and the shortage of agricultural workers in the States is one of many reasons for this.
-The current visa program, while supplying much-needed labor, it is bureaucratic, difficultView event details
+The current visa program, while supplying much-needed labor, is bureaucratic, difficult to use, and does […]View event details

 Traditional economic models are steeped in systemic oppression, from leadership to consumer access.
 Historically, the cooperative model has provided an avenue for community-based sustainable solutions that bring power back to the people.
-Let's join together to grow our vision as a Slow Food family for the cooperative model as an anchor forView event details
+Let's join together to grow our vision as a Slow Food family for the cooperative model as an anchor for equity, inclusion and […]View event details